kissmetrics/km-support/_posts/2012-10-19-daily-metrics-email.md

 [**Subscribe here**][subscribe]!

 This is a fairly new feature and is a bit limited in scope.
-Particularly, if you have multiple projects/sites/products under your account, the daily email report will be sent for that project/site/product with the highest number of incoming events.
+Particularly, if you have multiple projects/sites/products under your account, the daily email report will be sent for that project/site/product marked as a **"Production" site** with the highest number of incoming events.

 ## Example